Skip to content

 Authentic Mexican Tortilla’s are generally made with corn or wheat flour but since we are working with low carb ingredients the process needs to change slightly to accommodate.

-After many many attempts with various different ingredients (and results), I finally have a method that works consistently, and although it is an involved process, it isn’t a complete pain in the ass to make.
+After many many attempts with various different ingredients (and results), I finally have a method that works consistently, and isn’t a complete pain in the ass to make.

 Dry Ingredients